Romania in the Eurovision Song Contest 2010: Background

-The Romanian national broadcaster, Televiziunea Română (TVR), broadcasts the event within Romania and organizes the selection process for the nation's entry.
-TVR has consistently selected the Romanian Eurovision entry through national finals that feature a competition among several artists and songs.
-The broadcaster confirmed their intentions to participate at the 2010 Eurovision Song Contest on 6 October 2009.
-TVR had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Romania, a procedure which the broadcaster opted for once again to select their 2010 entry.
+As part of its duties as participating broadcaster, TVR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has consistently selected its entry through national finals that feature a competition among several artists and songs.
+TVR confirmed its intentions to participate at the 2010 contest on 6 October 2009.
+TVR had set up national finals with several artists to choose both the song and performer, a procedure which the broadcaster opted for once again to select its 2010 entry.